tylerfeldman321/Breakout/README.md

 **Extra features or interesting things we should not miss:**

-- Score multiplier based on how many lives are remaining.
+- There is a score multiplier based on how many lives are remaining if the user wins the game.
 - The ball bounces off the paddle at an angle based on where the ball hits the paddle.
 - An extra life powerup is included at the top section of the game.
 When the ball hits the powerup, an extra life is gained.
-- Can specify how many balls can be in play via the `NUM_BASIC_BALLS_ALLOWED_IN_PLAY` variable in GameWorldManager
+- Can specify how many player-spawned balls can be in play via the `NUM_BASIC_BALLS_ALLOWED_IN_PLAY` variable in GameWorldManager

 ### Impressions